kartoza/IGRAC-ZimAndMozDigitizing/docs/src/digitising-process.md

    The resulting image ended up being too different to the reference dataset spatially and so was immediately discarded.
    ![Mozambique South Attempt 1](moz_img/MozSouth_attempt1.png)

-2. The second iteration was done using a Helmert transformation and gave a decent result but there were far too many discrepancies between the reference layer and the georeferenced image.
+2. The second iteration was done using a `Helmert transformation` and gave a decent result but there were far too many discrepancies between the reference layer and the georeferenced image.

-3. The third iteration was done using the Helmert Transform again but with all Residual pixels for the Ground Control Points (CPs) being under 10.
+3. The third iteration was done using the `Helmert Transformation` again but with all Residual pixels for the Ground Control Points (CPs) being under 10.
 9 GCPS were used for the referencing.
 There were too many discrepancies between the reference dataset and the georeferenced image, so it was disregarded as a viable image.

-4. The fourth iteration was done using a Polynomial 1 Transformation (with all residual pixels less than 10) and 12 GCPs.
+4. The fourth iteration was done using a `Polynomial 1 Transformation` (with all residual pixels less than 10) and 12 GCPs.
 Again, there were too many discrepancies between the reference dataset and the georeferenced image but there was minimal warping on the polygons.

-5. The fifth iteration was done using a Polynomial 2 Transformation (with all residual pixels less than 10) and 17 GCPs.
+5. The fifth iteration was done using a `Polynomial 2 Transformation` (with all residual pixels less than 10) and 17 GCPs.
 There were fewer discrepancies between the reference dataset and the georeferenced image than in the previous iterations but there was slight warping on the polygons.

-6. The sixth iteration was done using a Polynomial 3 Transformation (with all residual pixels less than 10) and 18 GCPs.
+6. The sixth iteration was done using a `Polynomial 3 Transformation` (with all residual pixels less than 10) and 18 GCPs.
 There were fewer discrepancies between the reference dataset and the georeferenced image than in the previous iterations but there was warping on the polygons.

-7. The seventh iteration was done using a Thin Plate Spline transformation.
+7. The seventh iteration was done using a `Thin Plate Spline transformation`.
 All residual pixels were zero but this was likely a false result.
 This iteration had the best results for lining up the georeferenced image with the reference dataset.
 102 GCPs were used to help correct discrepancies from previous iterations.
 The issue with this transformation was the significant warping of the polygons in the georeferenced image.

-8. For the last iteration, it was decided that the Polynomial 1 transformation warped the internal polygons of Mozambique's Southern Region the least but more GCPs would help with the discrepancies between the reference dataset and the tif.
+8. For the last iteration, it was decided that the `Polynomial 1 transformation` warped the internal polygons of Mozambique's Southern Region the least but more GCPs would help with the discrepancies between the reference dataset and the tif.
 55 GCPs, with residual pixels lower than 10, were used for the georeferencing and ended up with the best result.
 The image below shows the georeferencer with the GCPs on the map and the GCP table showing the residuals